mystara2/notes/docs/Minecraft/Servers/ResistanceCraft/shops.md

 so you've wanted to make a player shop huh? well here you can find out how!

-so your going to place a chest, with a sign on front
+so your going to place a chest, with a sign on front (like below)

 ![chestshopimg](/img/ResistanceCraft/chestshop-1.png){ width="420" height="240" }

 then you will write on the sign,